 This is the last blog post in our Oral Hygiene Tips blog series.
 Throughout this series, we’ve explored the different oral health risks people must face at different stages of life.
 Our West Michigan family dentists have helped patients of all generations improve their oral health and protect their smiles.

 Previously, we’ve looked at oral hygiene tips for children, Gen Z, millennials, and Generation X. Now, let’s take a look at what Baby Boomers and seniors in general can do to protect their smiles against certain oral health risks.

 Although seniors may be at risk for more oral health problems, every patient is different.
 A lifetime of good oral hygiene habits can go a long way in protecting your smile as you enter retirement.
 However, some health risks strike without warning and may complicate your dental care.
 Our family dentists are here to help no matter what the situation is.

 Here are some risks that Baby Boomers should watch out for:

 Receding gums are a natural part of getting older, but tooth loss isn’t inevitable.
-In fact, 75% of people 65 and older retain at least some of their natural teeth, even with an increased risk for gum disease and tooth loss.
+In fact, retain at least some of their natural teeth, even with an increased risk for gum disease and tooth loss.